 It's important to ask these questions so that you don't end up with a table full of snacks that only you like and end up wasted.
 You also need to know about any dietary restrictions to avoid waste and ensure everyone enjoys the spread.
 Start thinking about your menu at least a week in advance so you have adequate time to ask all these questions.

 Serve the food in batches, restocking the table as the food gets low.
 Alternatively, you could carve out a specific time for eating and bring out all the food at once.
-Perhaps after the main events of the party and all your guests have arrived.
+Perhaps after the party's main events and all your guests have arrived.

 Another zero-waste party tip for food waste management is to compost food scraps.
 To make it easy, get a special trash bin before the event and instruct your guests to throw their unsalvageable leftovers in it.
 Living in the city and thinking about composting is just too much hassle?
 Check out our guide to urban composting.

 Crackers are a popular table decoration for creating a festive atmosphere at Christmas, but they are primarily single-use items that result in plastic and paper waste.
-But you don't have to forego crackers entirely to have a zero-waste party, and there are eco-friendly options available.
+But you don't have to forego crackers entirely to have an eco-friendly party, and environmentally friendly options are available.

-Some are compostable or reusable, and others transform into cloth napkins when opened.
+Some are compostable or reusable; others transform into cloth napkins when opened.
 Most importantly, eco-friendly crackers contain zero waste gifts and no plastic.

-Balloons, streamers, ribbons, artificial flowers, and banners look great, but after the party is done, you'll have lots of plastic waste on your hand.
+Balloons, streamers, ribbons, artificial flowers, and banners look great, but after the party is done, you'll have lots of plastic waste on your hands.
 Those items are not reusable, recyclable, or biodegradable and usually end up in our trash bags.

-A better idea is to use natural decorations like fresh flowers, twigs, and twine.
-Depending on the theme, fruits can also work as decor; pumpkin for Halloween and pine cones for Christmas.
+Natural decorations like fresh flowers, dried flowers, twigs, and twine are better.
+Depending on the theme, fruits can also work as decor: pumpkin for Halloween and pine cones for Christmas.

 Balloons are one of those ubiquitous party decorations, and rather than going to lots of plastic numbers, check out our ideas for biodegradable balloon alternatives.